rocrill/crock-on/README.md

   *  As a site owner, I want to have clear social media links displayed on the site which may lead to an increased following on channels to help with my blog's visibility.

 More specific user stories are discussed in the context of website features in the Features section below.

+Note: Throughout the project, [Kanban board](https://github.com/rocrill/crock-on/projects/1) was used to organise and track the progress of the user story development, however the final user stories are documented fully within this Readme.

 ## Skeleton: